lukasholzer/diploma-thesis/chapters/web/1_ui-and-ux.md

 # UI and UX design

-The Acronyms UI and UX are quite common in modern web discussions – is is like the basic scaffolding of a modern webpage or webapp.
-These Acronyms representing the words *User Interface* and *User Experience Design*.
+The acronyms UI and UX are quite common in modern web discussions – is is like the basic scaffolding of a modern webpage or webapp.
+These acronyms representing the words User Interface and User Experience Design.

 ## User Experience Design

-But What is UX?
-If you hear the word User Experience Design you probably think about arranging objects or designing colors and graphics on the screen.
-But User Exprience is quite different.
+But what is UX?
+If you hear the word User Experience Design you probably think about arranging objects or designing colours and graphics on the screen.
+But User Experience is quite different.
 It is more about the experience of using things.
-The aim is to find the easierst way of communication which is intuitiv and simple.
+The aim is to find the easiest way of communication which is intuitive and simple.
 But getting on the right lane is a long progress in getting in touch with people.
 Knowing the target customers is the responsibility in UX design.
-It is important to know their habbits and reactions, to face their problems.
-Design is not about arranging things in an asthetical way.
+It is important to know their habits and reactions to face their problems.
+Design is not about arranging objects in an aesthetically way.
 It is a progress of solving problems.
 We are all facing problems everywhere and for the most cases there might be a solution out there.
 But life is not a pre written script.
 It is unpredictable.
 There are so many edge cases out there and the goal of a good UX design is to solve as many problems as possible.

 > see http://uxmag.com/articles/explaining-ux-design-to-your-team
 > see http://blog.careerfoundry.com/ux-design/the-ux-design-process-an-actionable-guide-to-your-first-job-in-ux